canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 * others to contribute ideas as the project is in progress

 **note:** Prior art in releasing source code helps protecting against patents litigation.
-The latest code version may not necessarly mean it's the version deployed in production.
+The latest code version may not necessarily mean it's the version deployed in production.

 ## Working in the Open